IsoldevR/Linux_Intro_EVOP_2026/README.md

 ### Tricks
 *Explainer*: Wildcards

-**Exercise 5.1** Download all pdf files, by replacing the file name in the previous command using the "*":
+**Exercise 5.1** Download all pdf files, by adapting the previous command, to reach into the Linux_Intro_EVOP_2026/ folder, and addressing only the .pdf files using the "*":

 <details>
 <summary>Show answer</summary>

   ```
+  cd Linux_Intro_EVOP_2026/
-  scp -r -C k00457149@andorra.imp.fu-berlin.de:/home/mi/k00457149/Linux_Intro_EVOP_2026/*.pdf .
+  scp -C k00457149@andorra.imp.fu-berlin.de:/home/mi/k00457149/Linux_Intro_EVOP_2026/*.pdf .
   ```

 </details>